- For Children

 There are several nutrients which are quite helpful when it comes to allergy.
 Vitamin C of course is a staple of the natural armamentarium and helps strengthen the body's defenses.
 Others helpful nutrients include the herbs Butterbur and Stinging Nettle, the antioxidant Quercetin, the carotenoids (beta-carotene, a Vitamin A precursor for example) and omega-3 fatty acids as found in fish oil, flax seed and walnuts.

-When allergy is the trigger for asthma, Dr. Garber’s Natural Solutions for Lungs works synergistically with the EnviroDefense formula.
-When allergy manifests as atopic dermatitis, eczema or urticaria, Dr. Garber's Natural Solutions for Skin will likewise act synergistically with the EnviroDefense formula.
+When allergy is the trigger for asthma, Dr. Garber’s Natural Solutions Lung Health works synergistically with the EnviroDefense formula.
+When allergy manifests as atopic dermatitis, eczema or urticaria, Dr. Garber's Natural Solutions Skin Health will likewise act synergistically with the EnviroDefense formula.

 Homeopathic nasal sprays are a good alternative to steroid based spays.
 Irrigating the nasal passages with a saline solution using a neti pot helps wash pollens out and relive swollen nasal membranes.